 2. The top sand arena adjacent to the formal sand riding ring makes an excellent staging area for horses during events and shows, is used for trail courses or other exercises and houses our round pen.

-3. The rock dust footed ring adjacent to the boarding barn and ponds is used for the IHSA hunter team and IEA team.
+3. The rock dust footed ring adjacent to the boarding barn and ponds is used for the IHSA hunter team.

 4. The grass jumping field between the hunter ring and ponds makes a wonderful training area to jump outside of an arena setting, hack your horse on light hills or cool down after a training ride.

 Three barns have distinct purposes at the CU Equine Center.
 All stalls are fully matted and vary in size to meet the needs of its resident horses.

 1. The large main barn houses 18 stalls and is used to house our riding team horses, the riding teams' tack room, two wash racks, the farm's main office, laboratory and breeding shed.

 2. The "Old Barn" was the first barn constructed at the facility now known as the CUEC.
 It was originally built to house sheep and has been retrofitted to house our classroom, four foaling stalls equipped with wifi cameras, four run-in stalls, a large tack room, and tie stalls and wash rack.

 3. The boarding barn is the newest addition to our facility, and houses six well-constructed stalls, a wash rack, and tack room.